dancavallaro/rpi-config/talos/README.md

 206: dtcnet0@br0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default qlen 1000
     inet 192.168.6.9/22 brd 192.168.7.255 scope global dynamic dtcnet0
 ```

+NOTE: This interface isn't actually necessary!
+The Talos worker has its own VLAN
+interface, and this one winds up having no use in the end.

 ### Set up dtcnet worker node